Please use these links for specific guidance about your business and the coronavirus outbreak:

 Business Support Grants

-In order to assist businesses during the Coronavirus outbreak, the government has announced two grant funds.
+In order to assist businesses during the Coronavirus outbreak, there are three types of grant available from the Government.

 The Small Business Rate Grant Fund is applicable to any business which was in receipt of Small Business Rates relief on 11 March, 2020.
 This will pay £10,000.